Breaking Reversibility Accelerates Langevin Dynamics for Global Non-Convex Optimization: Introduction

-Such problems with finite-sum structure arise frequently in many applications including data analysis and machine learning.
-For example, in the context of stochastic learning problems, if $z = (a,b)$ is an input-output pair of data sampled from an unknown underlying joint distribution, the function $f$ corresponds to the loss function $f(x,z)$ of using the decision variable $x$ and input $a$ to predict $b$.
-This formulation encompasses a number of regression and classification problems where $f$ can be both convex and non-convex with respect to its first argument.
-For example, for linear and logistic regressions, $f$ is convex whereas $f$ is typically non-convex for non-linear regression problems and for optimization problems arising in training of neural networks where the decision variable $x$ corresponds to the choice of the parameters of the neural network we want to fit to the dataset $z$ (see e.g. \cite{goodfellow2016deep}).
+Such problems with finite-sum structure arise in many applications, e.g. data analysis and machine learning (\cite{goodfellow2016deep}).
 In this work, our primary focus will be non-convex objectives.

-First-order methods such as gradient descent and stochastic gradient descent and their variants with momentum have been popular for solving large-scale optimization problems due to their empirical performance, their scalability and cheaper iteration and storage cost compared to second-order methods in high dimensions \cite{Bertsekas2015a,Bubeck2014}.
-These first-order methods admit some theoretical guarantees to locate a local minimizer, however their convergence depends strongly on the initialization (a different initial point can result in convergence to a different stationary point) and they do not have guarantees to visit a global minimum.
-The (gradient descent) Langevin dynamics (LD) is a variant of gradient descent where a properly scaled Gaussian noise is added to the gradients:
+First-order methods such as gradient descent and stochastic gradient descent and their variants with momentum have been popular for solving such optimization problems (see e.g. \cite{Bertsekas2015a,Bubeck2014}).
+These first-order methods admit some theoretical guarantees to locate a local minimizer, however their convergence depends strongly on the initialization and they do not have guarantees to visit a global minimum.
+The Langevin Dynamics (LD) is a variant of gradient descent where a properly scaled Gaussian noise is added to the gradients:

-where $\eta>0$ is the stepsize, $\xi_{k}$ is a $d$-dimensional anistropic Gaussian noise with distribution $\mathcal{N}(0,I)$ where for every $k$, the noise $\xi_{k}$ is independent of the (filtration) past up to time $k$ and $\beta$ is called the \emph{inverse temperature} parameter.
-With proper choice of the parameters and under mild assumptions, LD algorithm converges to a stationary distribution that concentrates around a global minimum (see e.g. \cite{Raginsky,Borkar,gelfand1991recursive}) from an arbitrary initial point.
-Therefore, LD algorithm has a milder dependency on the initialization, visiting a global minimum eventually.\footnote{In the worst case, the number of iterations required to converge to a global minimum can be exponential in the dimension for an objective with multiple minima, in particular finding a global minimum of a non-convex objective is hard in general.
-However, when the objective has further structure such as a growth condition, the dependency can also be polynomial in dimension.}
+where $\eta>0$ is the stepsize, $\xi_{k}$ is a $d$-dimensional {isotropic} Gaussian noise with distribution $\mathcal{N}(0,I)$ where for every $k$, the noise $\xi_{k}$ is independent of the (filtration) past up to time $k$ and $\beta>0$ is called the \emph{inverse temperature} parameter.
+With proper choice of parameters and under mild assumptions, LD algorithm converges to a stationary distribution that concentrates around a global minimum (see e.g. \cite{Borkar,gelfand1991recursive}) from an arbitrary initial point.
+Therefore, LD algorithm has a milder dependency on the initialization, visiting a global minimum eventually.
+The analysis of the convergence behavior of LD is often based on viewing LD as a discretization of the associated stochastic differential equation (SDE), known as the \emph{overdamped Langevin} diffusion or the \emph{first-order Langevin} diffusion,